J2MB/todo-Yall/README.md

 # simple todo list

-This todo list was built in one night by four coders trading off at the keyboard.
+This todo list was built in one night by four coders trading off at the keyboard.lol